Wendelllllll/DSC-202-Amazon/README.md

 Run the notebook named "Recommendation System with Demo.ipynb" (original environment in Jupyter lab)

 !!!
-You need to repalce your PostgreSQL/Neo4j connection username and poassword with you own information !!!
+You need to repalce your PostgreSQL/Neo4j connection username and password with your own !!!

 Run the first cells to check if your database is connected successfully, you can test the recommendation system with the final simple UI with any input.